Bazz94/my_movie_list/README.md

 ### Why
 I created this project to learn about the basics of web development.
 I will also add it to my dev portfolio.

-### Limitations
-* There is no admin interface to add movies to the database.
-* Since PHP was used for the backend, the database can only be updated if the page is refreshed.
-So this means the page gets refreshed after certain user actions.
-* There is no was to recovery or reset a password.
-* There is no email verification.

 ### Database Structure
 #### Movies Table
 ![image](https://user-images.githubusercontent.com/88403974/233851429-42aa7af4-00db-403c-8a09-ba65cdba552b.png)